 A pop-up will appear, asking you for permission to save the form.
 Click Yes and the form will be securely stored in the web browser.

 When you approve, note the new Offline Forms button that now appears in the toolbar with a counter for the number of forms saved.

 Modify the data in the form slightly and press Submit again.
 Notice that the counter in the Offline Forms button increases for every form you submit.
 Repeat this until you have queued four forms.

-Re-connect to the Internet by reversing what you did to come offline, e.g. re-insert the network cable, turn the data connections on your device back on, connect to wi-fi or enable the network adapter you previously disabled.
+Re-connect to the Internet by reversing what you did to come offline, e.g. return Firefox to online mode, re-insert the network cable, turn the data connections on your device back on, connect to wi-fi or enable the network adapter you previously disabled.

 Verify that the Internet works by opening a new tab in your web browser and pointing it to http://www.spreadsheetconverter.com.